Paggio/TrueFilm/README.md

 ### Future developments & comments

-In first place I have to say I don't think we can download automatically the imdb's database, which is the really interesting thing: the wiki pages won't change very often (actually i could have spent more time investigating this circumenstance, but those have been very busy days...).
+In first place I have to say that I don't think we can download automatically the imdb's database (since i needed to login in order to download it), which is the really interesting thing: the wiki pages won't change very often (actually i could have spent more time investigating this circumenstance, but those have been very busy days).
 Thus, we shall always start with the manual action of placing the zipped file into a target directory.

 Second and most important thing: <b>i want to structure all the project as a very basic micorservice written through Flask and Deockerized</b>.
 I have still to write the appropriate code, but what i foundamentally want to end up with is:

     1. An endpoint which starts the process of loading data into the postgreSQL, ind immediately return OK (and an operation identifier) or KO, if the operation started.
     The operation will start only if in the meantime another upload is in progress.
-As backend, we will use the same PostgreSQL (for semplicity, but we could without any problem use any other DB), where we will have a technical table where each time the starting time of an upload will be noted, as its final status (handling the exception of the operations with a standard try/except) .
+    As backend, we will use the same PostgreSQL (for semplicity, but we could without any problem use any other DB), where we will have a technical table where each time the starting time of an upload will be noted, as its final status (handling the exception of the operations with a standard try/except).
     2. An endpoint which will allows for the control of the status (through the ID) of an operation previuosly started.
     3. An endpoint which will return the last time that the table has been updated, getting this information through the technical table.